African Bank Limited

-African Bank Limited is a retail bank in South Africa, that offers financial products and services.
-The bank is licensed as a "locally controlled bank" by the South African Reserve Bank (SARB).
+African Bank Limited is a retail bank in South Africa that offers financial products and services.
+It is licensed as a "locally controlled bank" by the South African Reserve Bank (SARB).
 Headquartered in Midrand, South Africa, the bank has a countrywide branch distribution network in addition to a full digital channel offering; as well as sales, collections and customer service contact centres.

 Overview

 As of 30 September 2022, African Bank Limited had total assets worth ZAR:28.695 billion, with shareholders' equity of ZAR:11.080 billion.
 In 2019, the bank, its subsidiaries and affiliates employed 3,886 people.